adambiro1/knowledgebase/networking_linux.md

 This command migrates all profiles from ifcfg format to keyfile format and stores them in /etc/NetworkManager/system-connections/

-Keys files with your setting is:
+Keys files in CentOSStream9 with your setting is:

 *System\ eth0.nmconnection*

-Different proces in Hyper-V, you have to create virtual switch